akgmage/data-structures-and-algorithms/CONTRIBUTING.md

 ## Contributing

+🌈 Everyone is welcome!
+You can join the fun by following our contributing guide.

+Before you get started, we encourage you to read these documents which describe some of our community norms:

+Our [code of conduct](https://github.com/akgmage/data-structures-and-algorithms/blob/main/CODE_OF_CONDUCT.md), which stipulates explicitly that everyone must be gracious, respectful, and professional.
+This also documents our conflict resolution policy and encourages people to ask questions.

 Contributions are always welcome!

 - Pick any good first issue and add comment on it (Example: "I'll take this up"), or Add classic DSA problem which is currently not present in this repo